 If you’re buying a pre-made raw dog food, I like Paleo Ridge.
 Ethical, organic, all for the same price as the others.
 Really good stuff.
-If you’re in Ireland you can find it at storganics.ie.
-For everyone else, you’ll find Paleo Ridge HQ here, they deliver most places.
+If you’re in Britain you can pick up Paleo Ridge here.
+For folk on the island of Ireland you can find it at storganics.ie.

 2. Good Quality Fats

 Everyone loves a sleek coat.
 However, sleekness is not the most accurate measure of coat health.
 Adding fat to your dog’s diet can and will increase the “sleekness” of your dog’s coat but it won’t stop it falling out or looking sparse.